 to ensure the measure is achieving its objective and the objectives of the Convention.

-From 2020, the Scientific Committee shall review all available data and provide advice on the ongoing appropriateness of the management measures in this CMM to ensure the measure continues to achieve its objective and the objectives of the Convention.
+From 2021, the Scientific Committee shall review all available data and provide advice on the ongoing effectiveness of the management measures in this CMM to ensure the measure continues to achieve its objective, the objectives of the Convention and implementation of relevant United Nations General Assembly Resolutions.

 Nothing in this CMM shall prevent Members or CNCPs from taking additional measures compatible with this measure in relation to encounters with VME indicator taxa below the threshold in paragraph 28.